system76/docs/_articles/meer1-bios.md

 ---

 These instructions only apply to the Meerkat 1 hardware.
 These do not apply to the Meerkat 2 hardware or to any other computers we sell.
-We have sent the announcement email to few poeple without Meerkat 1 hardware by mistake.
+We mistakenly sent the announcement email to few poeple without Meerkat 1 hardware.
 Apologies for any confusion!

 ---